Coron Dive Sites

 Maximum depth: 20 meters

-CYC Island is one of the areas where we conduct skills session for the Open Water Course due to the sandy bottom and adequate depth.
-There is an interesting reef which will allow some exploration after the skills are done.
+CYC Island is one of the areas where we conduct skills sessions for the PADI Open Water Course due to the sandy bottom and adequate depth.
+There is an interesting reef that will allow some exploration after the skills are done.

 Coron Drop Off